darkn3rd/script-tut/groovy/README.md

       * use collection loop
       * use iteration with ```eachWithIndex``` closure
       * use collection loop with range operator ```..```
+      * use collection loop for counter and shift out first element
+      * use general loop to check empty list and shift out first element
       * use count style loop using general ```for (;;)```
     * demonstrate printing arguments in reverse order
       * use count style loop using general ```for (;;)```